vialink/viacrypt/README.md

     npm install

+You will also need to install the grunt-cli globally if you don't already have it.

+    npm install -g grunt-cli

 Compiling
 ---------

-Required files are generated with compile.js, and needed assets are gotten with get\_assets:

-(Note: this is still a bit cumbersome)

-    ./compile.js
-    ./get_assets
+To generate the files from templates, and download required assets simply run grunt.

+    grunt

 Configurations are found on config.js, copy and adapt yours from the config.js.sample

+To regenerate only file from templates run the compile task:

+    grunt compile

 Running
 -------